History of Argentina (1916–1930): The Alvear administration (1922–28)

 Alvear retroceded many of Yrigoyen's social reforms and labor laws, as well as the University Reform.

 In 1922, the poet Leopoldo Lugones, who had turned towards fascism, made a famous speech in Lima, known as "the time of the sword", in presence of the War Minister and future dictator Agustín P. Justo, which called for a military coup and the establishment of a military dictatorship.
 The preceding year, the counter-revolutionary Logia General San Martín was founded, and diffused nationalist ideas in the military until its dissolving in 1926.
 Three years later, the misnamed Liga Republicana (Republican League) was founded by Roberto de Laferrere, on the model of Benito Mussolini's Black shirts in Italy.
 The Argentinian Right found its major influences in the 19th-century Spanish writer Marcelino Menéndez y Pelayo and in the French royalist Charles Maurras.

 On the other hand, of the political spectrum, the Italian anarchist Severino Di Giovanni headed a propaganda of the deed campaign in support of Sacco and Vanzetti, as well as directing bombings against Fascist Italy's interests in Argentina.
 He was executed in 1931, after having perpetrated the most important bombing in Argentina, against the Italian consulate in May 1928.

 Yrigoyen's return to power (1928–30)

 Yrigoyen was re-elected in 1928, and toppled by a military coup in 1930.
+Enrique Martínez was for one day acting President of Argentina.